 Norwich 1-Day Pilgrimage, River Yare, St Julian and Cathedral

-Walk from the wilds along the River Yare to St the intimate shrine of Anchoress St Julian and the splendours of Norwich Cathedral.
+Walk from the wilds along the River Yare to the intimate shrine of anchoress, mystic and saint, Mother Julian, and take in the splendours of Norwich Cathedral.
 Guided by BPT's historian, naturalist and pilgrim, Dawn Champion.

 We begin in Surlingham, at the evocative ruins of St Saviours, before turning to the river.
 The Yare has transported pilgrims from Great Yarmouth to the city for hundreds of years.
 We travel on foot instead of boat, but it gives us plenty of opportunity to dwell in nature, amongst the atmospheric Broads, visiting venerable trees and bustling wildlife as it makes the most of autumn's bounty.